 Attorneys do not usually begin negotiations with the insurance company until he or she has a better picture of what your damages may be.
 This means your attorney may wait until you reach maximum medical improvement.
 For some accident victims, this means a full recovery from the injuries suffered.
 For others, that point may be when injuries are stabilized and doctors determine there is little chance of further improvement.

 While it may be frustrating to go through weeks or months of treatment, it is still important to stick to the recommendations your doctor makes.
 The costs of treatment during that time should be included in your settlement.
 Rushing to get a faster offer may end up costing you financially.

 Not every case is the same, so you should speak to an attorney to get a better idea of when to begin negotiating with the insurance company.

 Call an Experienced Attorney Today

-The Lynch Law Firm has helped accident victims for more than two decades in New Jersey and across the New York metro area.
+The Lynch Law Firm, PC has helped accident victims for more than two decades in New Jersey and across the New York metro area.

 Let our team of experienced legal professionals help you.
 We do not charge any upfront fees.
 You do not pay us unless we successfully recover compensation on your behalf.

 Call (800) 518-0508 to schedule a free consultation.